 Kyoto, Japan by Elizabeth

-Having been the capital of Japan for about 100 years, Kyoto still holds its place as the cultural center of the country.
-Many people say their favorite city has everything, but in Kyoto this statement actually holds true.
-There are thousands of years of history, incredible architecture, beautiful shrines and gardens full of tranquility and people who genuinely care about each other.
+Having been the capital of Japan for about 100 years, Kyoto still holds its place as the cultural centre of the country.
+Many people say their favourite city has everything, but in Kyoto this statement actually holds true.
+There are thousands of years of history, incredible architecture, beautiful shrines and gardens full of tranquillity and people who genuinely care about each other.

 The people all across Japan are friendly, helpful and endlessly polite, and you can definitely see and feel that in Kyoto.
 For a feel of the unique culture, the geisha district is definitely worth a visit, and staying in a traditional ryokan is another fantastic way to soak in the culture.
 Cherry blossom season is seen at its best in Kyoto at the end of March and in April.

 Tokyo, Japan by Allison

 The first thing I always notice about Tokyo is that it’s the cleanest city I’ve ever visited in the world.
 This is especially remarkable considering how densely populated it is.
 In addition, it has a city culture like none other in the world.
 The public transport in Tokyo is extremely efficient, with trains arriving at the exact minute predicted every day.